RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 =====

-Procedures, functions, routines, methods, classes, resources, labels, and other Rexx constructs have one or more _names_.
+Procedures, functions, routines, methods, classes, resources, labels, and other Rexx constructs may have one or more _names_.
 A name is usually either a symbol or a string (but see note 1 below).
 When a name is a symbol, that symbol is first uppercased and then it is taken _literally_, that is, it is not substituted by its value when the symbol has the form of a variable or of an environment symbol (see also note 2).